+Romania

+Victor Matache Toko

-Romania Victor Matache that when quality and reliability are important,
+that when quality and reliability are important,

+Hong Kong

-Hong Kong Edwin Lui Cartridge World when we established the Cartridge World doing this, we are able to ensure the quality of 44 NEW NORMAL partners to really exploit the opportunity to build IT services expertise.
+Edwin Lui Cartridge World

+when we established the Cartridge World doing this, we are able to ensure the quality of World branded box, which enhances the

+44 NEW NORMAL

+partners to really exploit the opportunity to build IT services expertise.

 Ultimately, it's all about helping customers be resilient through to the next crisis and further-if this does ever happen again in some shape or form.
-It's about ensuring customers have the print infrastructure in place and the scalability and the adaptability so that they are able to support their workers to remain productive with the right tools, whether their digital tools or print related tools, to ensure that they remain productive in a similar situation in the leading MPS providers and channel future.
+It's about ensuring customers have the print infrastructure in place and the scalability and the adaptability so that they are able to support their workers to remain productive with the right tools, whether their digital tools or print related tools, to ensure that they remain productive The industry is very much dominated by a few large legacy companies.

-The print industry is at a major inflection point.
-Even prior to COVID, print volumes were flat to declining.
-Digital disruption was already impacting the industry.
-Business, as usual, is still very much elusive and unknown.
-Industry players have to reposition and rethink their strategy.
-Clearly, some manufacturers are already doing this better than others.
-Ultimately, it really does require a "start-up" mentality.
-The industry is very much dominated by a few large legacy companies.
 They are typically the "oil tankers."
 In this metaphor, the "speedboats" are the more innovative companies like the ISVs, maybe the IT service providers who are able to react maybe much faster to market changes and they also have the ability to develop software capabilities that are much more innovative, perhaps than the print manufacturers.
 This metaphor is absolutely relevant to the print industry.
-These big legacy OEMs really It's really up to the more innovative, need to develop a "start-up" culture within their business so that they can drive innovation not only on the product technology but also on their services and business models. partners to really exploit that opportunity to build the IT services expertise.
+These big legacy OEMs really in a similar future.